-On recent Summer holidays during time spent without wi-fi – in contrast to bay window views of a windswept New Zealand coastline with dolphins in the waves beyond the dunes – I found myself cat watching.
+On Summer holidays, during time spent without wi-fi – in contrast to bay window views of a windswept coastline with dolphins in the waves beyond the dunes – I found myself cat watching.
 A ball of contentment, my feline host made it clear that chair sitting (on velvet upholstery) was her everyday super power – and who could argue?
 Instead, I chose one of half a dozen vinyl perches.
 Then lulled by sounds of the sea, the cry of gulls and purring – I started to sketch.

 So, what is a sketch?

 Using my own super powers of observation, I picked up a ballpoint pen and began with those closed eyes and an amazing number of whiskers – referencing them and her nose.
 I positioned her ears; sketched the shape of her cheeks which lead to her tail tucked-in under her chin, there with her paws.
-After that, another sketchy flurry of light pen lines to suggest her overall shape, and I was back where I started.
+After that, another flurry of light pen lines to suggest her overall shape, and I was back where I’d started.
 But it doesn’t end there!

 When does a sketch become a drawing?

 It’s not long before texture becomes a pattern.
 And so the shape of the velvet chair – an imperfect outline – was soon upholstered with rows of arrow-like lines, bending with the cushioned fabric.
-The arrows are not there in reality – they cannot be observed – they are a construct and a choice I’ve made.
+The arrows are not there in real life – they cannot be observed – they are a construct and a choice I’ve made.
 They add depth and some height to the fabric.
 And so the fur ball cat sits nestled there – on the fabric of her chair – the focus of this drawing.

 I think drawing seems to suggest making a series of conscious choices – beyond the initial observation of a sketch.